lindison/minecraft/README.md

 # docker-minecraft
-# testing the automated build functions of DockerHub
+# testing the automated build functions of DockerHub and other things
 A nice and easy way to get a Minecraft server up and running using docker.
 For help on getting started with docker see the [official getting started guide][0].
 For more information on Minecraft and check out it's [website][1].